Skip to main content

 diagrid dev start

-Interact with Catalyst APIs
+Interact with Workflow API

 With the quickstart application running, it's time to test the Workflow API.
 Use the curl commands below or take advantage of the REST Client extension using Visual Studio Code with the test.rest file in the root folder of the repo.